-Program Director: Dr. Paula Kenneson
+Program Director: Dr. Paula Kenneson Phone: (716) 375-2177 Fax: (716) 375-2360 Email: pkenneso@sbu.edu

-Email: pkenneso@sbu.edu

 This program provides individuals who have a baccalaureate degree in a content subject the opportunity to become initially certified to teach that subject in grades 7-12 in New York.
-The program provides courses and experiences in pedagogy, assessment, curriculum, and other topics that prepare individualto be successful teachers.
-Theprogram includes intensive field experience in the semester prior to student teaching, and a semester-long full-time student teaching experience.
-Certification is available in the following content areas: 7-12 social studies, English, mathematics, modern language, biology, chemistry, physics and earth science.
-The program is an 18-month program that begins in
+The program provides courses and experiences in pedagogy, assessment, curriculum, and other topics that prepare individuals to be effective teachers.
+The program includes intensive field experience in the semester prior to student teaching, and a semester-long full-time student teaching experience.
+Certification is available in the following content areas: 7-12 social studies, English, mathematics, French, Spanish, biology, chemistry, physics and earth science.
+The program is an 18-month program that usually begins in May with graduation in December of the following year.